rnisley/deaddrop/README.md

 ## Database

 Data gets stored into the local database file dd.db.
 This file will not by synched to git repos.
 Delete this file if you don't set up a user properly on the first go

+## Logging Strategy

+Added logger directory with logger.go in it

+Added logging for
+• sending and reading a message to a user that exists
+• creating a new user
+• reading messages with the wrong password
+• reading the messages for a user which doesn’t exist
+• sending messages to a user which doesn’t exist
+• creating a user with an account that doesn't exist
+• creating a user with an invalid password

+## Mitigation

+Added logger discussed in HW 1
+DB backup solution would require an external application to be developed.
+Requiring user login for sending messages would require nearly a complete rewrite.
+Discussion with Andey revealed that any valid user can create additional users so that's been addressed already.